 The Bodices above were all drafted using my sloper and Craftsy’s Suzy Furrer Class: Patternmaking and Design: Creative Necklines.
-I have a monthly subscription which is really coming in handy right about now!
 They all have some corrections on the muslins that were fixed in the draft.
 Please ignore all the wrinkles as this mannequin is not very accurate and I didn’t bother pressing them.
 The stitching lines are shown at the neck edges/armhole for seam allowance.

 The Blouse above is one I self drafted.
 My ASG group is working our way through making a full outfit this year and our first project was a blouse.
 We had all been using the same pattern, Butterick 6085.
 I modified mine for my muslin but was never thrilled with the fit/style.
 So I completely redrafted it using my sloper as well using another Suzy Furrer Class Patternmaking + Design: Collars and Closures.
 I drafted a V-Neck Blouse with a Shawl Collar, fisheye darts at Front and Back and a gathered full sleeve.

 I’m planning on making this in a very lightweight white semi-sheer swiss dot cotton.
 I moved all my darts to the shoulder to add some gathers (or darts) and may or may not use the collar on the final version.
 I drafted another sleeve that is a bit cropped but with the same fullness that I thought would look pretty with a tie closure.
 I’m going to wait and see how I like it.
 It has a bit of ease but not too much so I can wear it tucked in.